-All you need is to carefully follow the instruction and apply the desired settings per needs.
-Do not worry, you can also skip the wizard and apply the SEO settings on the individual settings page.
+You must carefully follow the instructions and apply the desired settings per your needs.
+Do not worry; you can also skip the Wizard and apply the SEO settings on the individual settings page.

 Rank Math Dashboard

-The dashboard is the homepage withing Rank Math plugin settings.
-It helps in enabling and disable the modules and features with a toggle button.
+The Dashboard is the homepage within Rank Math plugin settings.
+It helps enable and disable the modules and features with a toggle button.
 You can easily manage the entire WordPress SEO from the dashboard page.

-The Dashboard will also give access to re-run the Setup Wizard in-case if you need it.
+The Dashboard will also give you access to re-run the Setup Wizard if needed.
 You can also import/export and create the backup of your existing Rank Math plugin settings from the Dashboard.

 You can refer to the below video demo for details about each module and its usage.